harryhanYuhao/lists/src/math/math.md

 ## Topology

 - J.R.
 Munkres, Topology, a first course.
+    - Classic introductory text on Topology.
+Hard to find a paper copy but definitely worth to have one.
+- Introduction to Topological Manifolds, John M Lee, Springer
+    - Focuses on uses of topology in manifolds (differential geometry).
+Covers both general topology and algebraic topology.
-    - Classic in Topology
+- M.A.
+Armstrong, Basic Topology
+    - Haven't read it but seems to be great.
 - G. Bredon, Topology and Geometry
-- Introduction to Topological Manifolds, John M Lee, Springer

-The following books are more elementary and reader friendly:
+The following textbook is more elementary and reader friendly:

 - Metric Space, Robert Magnus, Undergraduate Texts in Mathematics Springer.